Batman of Zur-En-Arrh: Bruce Wayne

 Bruce Wayne as the Batman of Zur-En-Arrh on the variant cover of Batman #679 (September 2008).
 Illustrated by Tony Daniel.

 In the past, the psychiatrist Simon Hurt was hired to oversee an isolation experiment, for which Batman volunteered.
 During this process, he gave Bruce Wayne a post-hypnotic trigger connected to the phrase "Zur-En-Arrh", young Bruce Wayne's mishearing of his father's last words ("Zorro in Arkham").
-Many years later, Hurt was working with the Black Glove when they decided to target Batman and his allies, first spreading information to the effect that Batman's father somehow survived his murder by Joe Chill.
-Then, using the Zur-En-Arrh trigger in conjunction with drugs, he sent Bruce Wayne onto the streets of Gotham with no memory of his life.
+Many years later, Hurt is working with the Black Glove when they decide to target Batman and his allies, first spreading information to the effect that Batman's father somehow survived his murder by Joe Chill.
+Then, using the Zur-En-Arrh trigger in conjunction with drugs, Hurt inflicts Bruce with amnesia and releases Bruce Wayne in the streets of Gotham.
 Bruce assembles a makeshift Batman costume and declares himself "the Batman of Zur-En-Arrh".

-Bat-Mite, a Silver Age Batman character, appears as a hallucination of Batman and counsels the Zur-En-Arrh Batman, revealed to be a backup personality created after a hallucination Batman suffered when exposed to Professor Milo's gas.
+Bat-Mite appears as a hallucination of Batman and counsels the Zur-En-Arrh Batman, revealed to be a backup personality created after a hallucination Batman suffered when exposed to Professor Milo's gas.
 It was intended to take over for Bruce Wayne if he was ever psychologically attacked in such a manner as to render Batman out of action.
 The colorful costume expresses a greater confidence and demonstrates a greater willingness to torture and possibly kill his opponents; on one occasion, Zur describes himself as being Batman "when you take Bruce out of the equation".

 During his travels during the "Dawn of DC" initiative, Bruce meets Daniel Captio and learns how to create multiple personas.
 Batman created Zur-En-Arrh when Professor Milo poisoned his mind and caused him to experience his fears.
 To prevent his mind from getting hijacked, Bruce uses a machine to create his Zur-En-Arrh personality.
 During a fight against Joker, Batman witnesses Joker killing innocent people which enrages Bruce to allow Zur to take over his body.
 Zur nearly kills Joker, but stops when his visions of Martha Wayne and Joker convince Bruce to not break his no-killing rule.
 Bruce then uses the machine to lock Zur to make sure it does not happen again.

 When Batman fights Failsafe, a robot created in case he ever went rogue and killed someone, he is forced to unlock the Batman of Zur-En-Arrh from his consciousness and let him take over his body.
 Tim Drake is surprised by Zur, but remembers reading Bruce's files, and realizes that Zur is the back-up personality of Batman without Bruce Wayne's morality and personality.
 Zur also revealed that he created Failsafe himself, and when Failsafe attacks, Tim and Zur take him on.
 However, when Zur refers to Tim Drake as just a soldier and Failsafe nearly kills Tim, Bruce takes over his body again, locking Zur away again.